paperbenni/paperbenni.github.io/content/posts/automated-dotfile-management.md

 next to the new keys.

-There are plenty of users of Arch-based distros who do not know about this and just end up using really old version of config files with newer versions of the program they configure.
+There are plenty of users of Arch-based distros who do not know about this and just end up using really old versions of config files with newer versions of the program they configure.

 I do not know what the best solution to this problem is, but the way it is